ankitkumarpanda14/miniature-waffle/README.md

 npm install
 ```

-Run the **Ask Ollama Assistant** command to query the model with the selected
+Run the **Ask Ollama Assistant** command and enter a question when prompted to
-code.
+query the model with the selected code.